 Tap On, Tap Off is the new convenient way to pay for your travel using contactless, Google Pay or Apple Pay on Voltra services 53 and 54, and QuayCity Q3.
 We'll automatically work out the best fare for you and it's as easy as 1, 2, 3...

-- Tap on – when you board the bus, simply place your contactless card on the reader (or smartphone that has Google Pay or Apple Pay) – wait for the beep and an 'Accepted' message on the display, then you're good to go.
+- Tap on – when you board the bus, simply place your contactless card (or smartphone that has Google Pay or Apple Pay) on the ticket machine reader – wait for the beep and an 'Accepted' message on the display, then you're good to go.
 You don't even need to tell the driver where you're travellling to.

 - Tap off – when you leave the bus, tap off at the exit reader and wait for the display to show 'Accepted'.
 If the reader is not working, you can still tap off using the ticket machine you used at the start of your journey.